zevebe/Bitx/README.md

 - Fast transactions.
 - Decentralized blockchain voting utilizing Masternode technology.
 - The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community.
+- Bitx will support a secondary p2p network and a Cipher messenger.

 More information at [bitextechnology.com](http://www.bitxtechnology.com) Visit our ANN thread at [BitcoinTalk](http://www.bitcointalk.org/index.php?topic=1262920)